-- Pupils are expected to make their own way to the Reflection Centre on the day (s) of their internal exclusion or withdrawal. - Pupils who have been issued with an internal withdrawal will arrive via rear entrance to the school for 10am and will leave via this exit at 4pm. - When pupils arrive, they will be asked to hand in their mobile phones which will be stored in a secure place until the end of the day. - Complete all work set for the day in hard copy or on Google Classroom. - Pupils must not talk to others or leave the room without permission. - Complete a restorative conversation with the staff member who referred them. - Staff supervising in the room must monitor behaviour and have the highest expectations of the pupils. - Whilst in the Reflection Centre pupils will be given 3 warnings to improve behaviour, if misbehaviour continues, they will be removed and will work in isolation for the remainder of the day. - Disrupting the Reflection Centre or Internal Exclusion Centre may also result in a formal suspension from school. - Pupils must not sit in the Reflection Centre or IEC without completing work.
+- Pupils are expected to make their own way to the Reflection Centre on the day (s) of their internal exclusion or withdrawal. - Pupils who have been issued with an internal exclusion will arrive via rear entrance to the school for 10.00am and will leave via this exit at 4.00pm. - When pupils arrive, they will be asked to hand in their mobile phones which will be stored in a secure place until the end of the day. - Complete all work set for the day in hard copy or on Google Classroom. - Pupils must not talk to others or leave the room without permission. - Complete a restorative conversation with the staff member who referred them. - Staff supervising in the room must monitor behaviour and have the highest expectations of the pupils. - Whilst in the Reflection Centre pupils will be given 3 warnings to improve behaviour, if misbehaviour continues, they will be removed and will work in isolation for the remainder of the day. - Disrupting the Reflection Centre or Internal Exclusion Centre may also result in a formal suspension from school. - Pupils must not sit in the Reflection Centre or IEU without completing work.
 Failure to complete work will result in a warning. - Parents/carers will be informed on the day that the Internal exclusion is issued.
-The staff member who referred them will then make a call home to further explain the reasons for referral. - If a pupil refuses to leave the classroom or go to the Reflection Centre, staff can email for On Call and the pupil may face suspension if they continue to refuse instruction by the school pastoral team and/ or school leaders.
+The staff member who referred them will then make a call home to further explain the reasons for referral. - If a pupil refuses to leave the classroom or go to the Reflection Centre, staff can email for On Call and the pupil may face suspension if they continue to refuse instruction by the school pastoral team and/or school leaders. - If a pupil refuses to follow the rules of the IEU then they will be issues with a fixed term suspension.

-Please see appendix E for an overview of the different consequences which the school may use to address misbehaviour
+Please see Appendix E for an overview of the different consequences which the school may use to address misbehaviour.